 - Inadequate Fluid Intake: Not drinking enough fluids, especially water, can result in hardening of stools and difficulty passing soft regular stools.

 - Not Enough Daily Exercise/Movement: A sedentary lifestyle without enough physical activity can affect bowel movements and contribute to constipation.
-Not many parents realise that activity is a free natural laxative for kids!

-- Holding It In Some children may intentionally withhold bowel movements, often due to fear or discomfort, leading to constipation.
+- Holding It In: Some children may intentionally withhold bowel movements, often due to fear or discomfort, leading to constipation.